 You should get advice from a family law solicitor.
 You might also need to speak to a financial adviser.

 How you divide a pension can depend on how much the pension is worth.
 The most common way to share a pension is to move some of your ex-partner’s pension into a scheme of your own.
 This is known as ‘pension sharing’.

 Pension sharing can only be done when a judge grants a ‘pension sharing order’ during your divorce or civil partnership dissolution.

 Read more about what happens to pensions when you separate on GOV.UK’s Pensionwise website.

 If you’re worried about the cost of a solicitor

-Some solicitors might offer 30 minutes of free legal advice.
-Use this time to find out as much as you can.
-You’re unlikely to get detailed advice, but you should get an idea of how complicated your case is and roughly how much it’ll cost you.
+Some solicitors offer an initial meeting for free or a fixed cost - use this time to find out as much as you can.
+You’re unlikely to get detailed advice but you should get an idea of how complicated your case is and roughly how much it’ll cost you.

 Dividing up other finances